 Please note the order of Names and Christian Names, as well as punctuation Please use for hyphen “–“ this “--“ Please note there is no comma before the volume number Please note there is no “and” before the last author/Editor.

-Manuscripts that are ready to be published (e.g. accepted by the editors, composed and the proofs checked by the authors) will be made available online (Open Access) prior to publication.
+Manuscripts that are ready to be published (e.g. accepted by the editors, composed and the proofs checked by the authors) will be made available online (Open Access) prior to final publication.
 Papers will have a DOI (Digital Object Identifier) assigned and may be cited.
 This service will give the opportunity to have articles available well in advance of their actual publication date.
-As soon as an article is published in final version, it will be automatically removed from the Fast Track TOC.
-Papers published Fast Track will carry a footnote: Received (date), published online (date).
+Papers published Online first will carry the dates: Received (date), published online (date).

 Offprints may be ordered at cost price.
 Printed issue copies may be ordered prior the final issue´s release.
 Please contact the Publishers for a quote.

 Proofs: Authors will receive proofs shortly before publication to correct typesetting errors.
 Changes to the contents of the manuscript will be charged in principle.